The best English vineyards to visit this summer

 Set in the gentle hills and high hedges of Kent’s High Weald, in an Area of Outstanding Beauty, is the Chapel Down Vineyard.
 The 22 acres of vineyard, has the same chalky soil as Champagné, France (just 90 miles to the south) giving the wine produced here its distinct flavour.

 While only 28 miles west of the mainland, the Isles of Scilly feels like a different world.
 With no traffic jams or major shopping centres, the only noise pollution you’ll hear is the breaking waves and cawing gulls.
 Set on the southerly-facing slopes of St Martin, you will find St Martin Vineyard, the UK’s smallest and most southwesterly vineyard.
-Guided vineyard tours are conducted on Tuesdays, Wednesdays and Thursdays throughout the summer, giving you the chance to explore this unique vineyard.
+Self-guided vineyard tours are conducted throughout the summer, giving you the chance to explore this unique vineyard.

 Sharpham Vineyard has been making fine English wine for around 30 years.
 Located on the bank of the River Dart in Devon.
 Sharpham produces red and white wines, which have won awards at both a national and international level.
 Enjoy a guided tour of the vineyard to gain an insight into how Sharpham Wine is produced.